ostdotcom/website-docupony/platform/sdk/docs/references/wallet_sdk/android/latest/methods.md

 <br>

 ### 3. activateUser
 It `authorizes` the registered device and activates the user.
-User activation deploys Token Holder, Device manager  contracts on blockchain.
+User activation deploys  **TokenHolder**, Device manager  contracts on blockchain.
 Session keys are also created and authorized during `activateUser` workflow.
 So after `user activation`, users can perform wallet actions like executing transactions and reset pin.

 ```
 void activateUser(UserPassphrase passphrase,